gabrielemarino-gm/Neo4Food/README.md

 # Neo4Food
-Project for the course of Large Scale and Multi-Structure Database
+Project for the course of Large Scale and Multi-Structure Database.

+Read the documentation for more info.